 We passed by the Sayed Abdul Matik Kramat and took a peek inside where several Muslims were praying.
 Kramats are holy burial sites of notable Sheikhs, called Auliyah in Islam.
-The Cape Peninsula has 20 recognized Kramats – three of them are nestled in isolated outer districts that are difficult to reach.
+The Cape Peninsula has 20 recognized Kramats – three nestled in isolated outer districts that are difficult to reach.

 Tielman told us a new local book about Oranjezicht was recently published.
 The neighborhood’s history is compelling and affected greatly by Pieter van Breda.
 In 1719 van Breda sailed on the ship Spieringh from Flanders in northern Belgium to Cape Town.
 In 1731 van Breda acquired the Oranjezicht Estate which remained in his family for two centuries.

 “Oranjezicht was named either because it overlooked the Oranje bastion of the Castle of Good Hope or due to the sight of abundant orange trees growing in Table Valley.”
 As time passed, the van Bredas increased their land holdings growing their Oranjezicht Estate to cover the largest part of Table Valley.
 Terraces were built for cultivating vines, but the estate’s main source of income came from the sale of fruit and vegetables.

 The van Bredas were known for their hospitality and entertaining guests on their lavish estate.
 “Pieter had his own house orchestra of 30 flute and violin players in uniform.
 They performed in one of many gardens on a raised bandstand encircled by trees.”

 Entrance to Sayed Abdul Matik Kramat